The critical conditions for success

 • Significant business transactions

-• Non routine transactions:
+• Non-routine transactions:

 1. Share issues or sales

-2. Reorganisations
+2. Reorganizations

 3. Acquisition or disposal of any business or part of a business